SlickSkyZA/ProductManager/README.md

-# Mini-Inventory-and-Sales-Management-System
+# Product Manager
-An Inventory and Sales Management System written in PHP (codeIgniter) with support for MySQL and Sqlite3 databases
+An Product Manage System written in PHP (codeIgniter) with support for MySQL and Sqlite3 databases

 # Features